jahwin/wecodefy/README.md

 ```

 ## Responce
-Here you can provide your responce with http code
+Here you can provide your response with http code

 ```php
 responce($data,$http_code);